 7. Array Initialization with Default Values

 When you create an array, its elements are automatically initialized to the default value for their type.
-For numeric types, this default is 0
+For numeric types, this default is 0; for bool, it’s false; and for reference types, it’s null.

 Example: